WBS-TW/CPxplorer/R/instructions_CPquant.md

 CLICK ON __Proceed__ will quantify the samples based on the deconvolution process and the results will show in the different tabs.

+_Quantification process_: The process starts by creating calibration curves for each carbon chain group for each standard mixture.
+The Batch Name in the excel file determines which carbon chain group to be included for each standard mixture.
+A linear regression will be fitted and the slope is used as the response factor (RF).
+If the R-squared of the fit for a homologue group for a standard series (calibration curve) is below the user input threshold (modified in the first tab), then the homologue group in that standard is not considered for subsequent quantification.

 ## Input summary
 ### Choose tab
 Might take some time before results show up here so be patient.